audioquality/gwc/README.md

 Original GWC Homepage: [http://gwc.sourceforge.net]()

 The GWC was started in 2002 by Jeff Welty.
 The latest original version is [0.21.19 released in 2013-04-05](https://sourceforge.net/projects/gwc).
 The author responds to open tickets on sourceforge, but there was no significant development activity for a decade.
 Most of the used GTK2 API is marked as deprecated.
-This fork is based on the GWC 0.21.19 code with Debian repository fixes included.
+This fork is based on the GWC 0.21.19 code with included Debian repository fixes.

 The original GWC attempts to do everything: audio recording, tag editing, format conversion, CD-R exports... so a lot of development time was wasted on non-essential features.
 Today, there are many new programs doing it all better, but the GWC still has the best code for cleaning vinyl audio.